IOHprofiler/IOHprofiler.github.io/IOHexperimenter/python.md

 ## Running an algorithm

-We can construct a simple random-search example wich accepts an argument of class IOH_function.
+We can construct a simple random-search example wich accepts an IOHprofiler problem as its argument.

 ```python